Vycka-AI/mmsegmentation/README.md

 git clone https://github.com/Vycka-AI/mmsegmentation
 ```

-First, prepare the environment using the provided Conda configuration file.
+Then, prepare the environment using Conda.

 ```bash
 # Create the conda environment